 Since then, they’ve won another and been runner-up twice.
 Herring doesn’t have a “one game at a time” approach like many coaches.
 And, this year, he is squarely focused on a championship – not for personal glory or resume-padding, but for the town of Refugio itself.

 Football, he says, drives the town of Refugio.

 “I want to win it bad, bad, bad for this community,” Herring says.
 “Because I’m telling you, this community is hurting.
 The one positive thing they have in their life, still, is football.
 Can’t take that away.
 We’re really good at football.
 We’ve always been good.
 They love it.”

 In the second game of the season against Edna High School, the game that had been so good to the town created another hurdle.

 One of the Bobcats’ leading wide receivers, 17-year-old Casey Henderson, was injured on his first snap at defensive back.
-His father says he went for a tackle, and he didn’t get up.
+His father, Charlie, says he went for a tackle, and he didn’t get up.

-“He’s just laying there,” says Charlie Henderson, Casey’s father.
+“He’s just laying there,” Charlie recalls.
 “We knew something happened.
 Something bad happened.”

 Casey broke his neck and was eventually taken to San Antonio for surgery and rehab.

 “When something like that happens to one of your kids that you love, it puts everything in perspective,” Herring says.
 “Casey and his family lost everything, and then, on top of that, a week later he gets paralyzed.
 I just felt, God put it on my heart that that kids deserves a home to come home to and there’s not one.”

 Charlie and his wife, Nichole, lost their roof in the storm, and much of what was inside was ruined.